TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 32 - 7/28 (Saturday)
 This morning I'm taking a deeper dive into the exoplanet explorer.
 First time around I couldn't get the text string to show up on the page.
 Now I have it showing for both the XHR and the Fetch.
 Took me a few rounds of cloning the repo, installing gulp/bower and then writing the necessary code.

+### Day 33 - 7/29 (Sunday)
+Spent the whole day covering an array of topics [reviewed JavaScript Hoisting, reviewed difference between var, let and const, continued diving deeper into learning Promises with the Exoplanet Explorer lessons, and did a ton of practice with fundamentals].
+Next up: AJAX.